How to Avoid Common ESL Job Scams

-If the school doesn’t want to give you the contact information of someone currently working there take this as a red flag.
+If the school doesn’t want to give you the contact information of someone currently working there, take this as a red flag.
 If at this point you are suspicious it’s a scam, it most likely is.
 At the very least, it’s probably not a school where you’d want to work if they are scared to have you speak to a current employee.

-Don't be discouraged, though.
-The legitimate jobs far outnumber the scam ones and finding the right school to start your ESL job is probably only a few clicks away.Photo Credits: Angry kid, Kristen Iverson, and Chelsea Perez.
+While scams can be a pain to scope through and weed out, don’t let these posting discourage you.
+The legitimate jobs far outnumber the scam ones and finding the right school to start your ESL job is probably only a few clicks away.

 If you use your best judgment, read real, verified reviews, and research the schools as much as you can, you’ll be sure to find the perfect ESL teaching job for you!